 - $3.7 billion

 - Inflation (CPI):

 - FDI Inflow:

-In the 1990s, civil war killed a quarter of a million Liberians.
-A peace agreement was reached in 1995, and Charles Taylor was elected president.
-He was forced to step down and was subsequently found guilty of war crimes in April 2012.
-Ellen Johnson Sirleaf, elected president in 2005 and re-elected in 2011, was awarded the Nobel Peace Prize in 2011.
-The country remains fragile.
+In the early 1990s, civil war killed 250,000 Liberians.
+A peace agreement was reached in 1995, and rebel leader Charles Taylor was elected president in 1997.
+He was forced to step down in 2003 and was found guilty of war crimes in 2012.
+Ellen Johnson Sirleaf, president since 2005, was awarded the Nobel Peace Prize in 2011.
+Liberia remains fragile.
 In 2013, the United Nations Refugee Agency repatriated 155,000 Liberians who had fled during the civil war.
 Rampant corruption, high unemployment, and widespread illiteracy hinder development.
-Political instability and international sanctions have destroyed most large businesses and driven out many foreign investors.
-Liberia is rich in natural resources including rubber, mineral resources, and iron ore.
-It has suffered significantly from the 2014 Ebola virus outbreak in West Africa.
+Political instability has driven out many foreign investors.
+Liberia is rich in natural resources, including rubber, mineral resources, and iron ore.
+It was one of the countries hit hardest by the 2014 Ebola outbreak in West Africa.

 Liberia’s top individual and corporate income tax rates are 25 percent.
 Other taxes include a property tax and a goods and services tax.
-The overall tax burden equals 21.1 percent of gross domestic product.
-Government expenditures are equivalent to 31.7 percent of the domestic economy, and public debt is equal to around 30 percent of domestic output.
+The overall tax burden equals 19.2 percent of total domestic income.
+Government spending is equivalent to 32.8 percent of GDP.
+The budget has been in chronic deficit.
+Public debt amounts to about 33 percent of total domestic output.

-Liberia’s average tariff rate is 5.3 percent.
-Imports may face customs delays, and state-owned enterprises may distort the economy.
-Foreign investment in several sectors is restricted.
-The rate of nonperforming loans is high.
-The high cost of credit and scarce access to financing hold back private-sector development.
+Liberia’s average tariff rate is 6.1 percent.
+Several sectors of the economy are reserved for domestic investors.
+Foreign investors may not own land.
+The government may not expropriate property without providing compensation.
+The high cost of credit and scarce access to financing hinder private-sector development.
 A large part of the population remains outside of the formal banking sector.